 'The wisdom and reverence of this incredible man and his people will deeply affect you for the rest of your life, as they have mine.'

 OFFICIAL FILM TRAILER

 Keeping true to the values and priorities of Director Sinem Saban's entire career in making

-film and media content, this is an entirely independent production.
+film and media content, this is a genuine independent and Indigenous funded production.

-We appreciate any support to help move this film forward into 2023.
+We appreciate any ongoing support to help move this film forward into the future.